magento/merchdocs/src/sales-channels/amazon/store-integration.md

 1. Enter your Amazon Seller Central account credentials and click <span class="btn">Sign in</span>.

-   To complete this connection, you must sign in to your Amazon Seller Central account using the log-in credentials for the primary user (the email or phone used to create the seller account).
+   To complete this connection, you must sign in to your Amazon Seller Central account using the login credentials for the primary user (the email or phone used to create the seller account).

 1. Complete the Amazon Two-Step Verification by entering the code you receive from Amazon and click <span class="btn">Sign in</span>.

 1. Click <span class="btn">Continue</span> on the Amazon Marketplace Web Service confirmation screen.

    You have granted Amazon Sales Channel permission to access and share data with your Amazon Seller Central account.
 The Amazon screen closes.
-A confirmation message displays for the integration.
+A confirmation message is displayed for the integration.

-1. Click **OK** for the confirmation.
+1. Click **OK** to confirm.
 Then click <span class="btn">Next</span>.

 ![]({{ site.baseurl }}{% link images/images/btn-next.png %}){: .Inline} [**Continue to Step 2 of Onboarding**]({{ site.baseurl }}{% link sales-channels/amazon/ob-listing-settings.md %})